SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 1. Examining how the adaptive control system functions in ecologically valid, naturalistic settings.<br>
 2. Exploring how bilingual and bidialectal experiences dynamically influence domain-general cognitive control.<br>

-<--By advancing knowledge in how people learn and use languages, I seek to contribute to the development of more efficient and effective language learning and using strategies, as well as language-based cognitive interventions, particularly for addressing cognitive aging.
+By advancing knowledge in how people learn and use languages, I seek to contribute to the development of more efficient and effective language learning and using strategies, as well as language-based cognitive interventions, particularly for addressing cognitive aging.

 # Publications
 ## Peer-Reviewed Articles († Corresponding author)